Hinatsumi98/Cosmoem/README.md

 <Details>
 <summary>ICYWW: Why do we need a Pagefile?</summary>

-Skyrim is a very old game (originally released in 2011) that is built on the [Creation Engine](https://en.wikipedia.org/wiki/Creation_Engine), a engine based off of the [Gamebryo](https://en.wikipedia.org/wiki/Gamebryo) engine that was originally used for Morrowind (released in 2002, *before I was born*).
+Fallout 4 is a very old game (originally released in 2011) that is built on the [Creation Engine](https://en.wikipedia.org/wiki/Creation_Engine), a engine based off of the [Gamebryo](https://en.wikipedia.org/wiki/Gamebryo) engine that was originally used for Morrowind (released in 2002, *before I was born*).

-Through lots of experience and trial-and-error, we have discovered that increasing the window's pagefile can fix certain types of Skyrim crashes, the two most common examples being `Unhandled native exception occurred at 0x7FF6ADC8DDDA` and `Unhandled native exception occurred at 0x0`.
+Through lots of experience and trial-and-error, we have discovered that increasing the window's pagefile can fix certain types of Fallout 4 crashes, the two most common examples being `Unhandled native exception occurred at 0x7FF6ADC8DDDA` and `Unhandled native exception occurred at 0x0`.

 But why is this?
-Skyrim appears to use system memory in very unexpected ways, for example it will frequently dip into the pagefile memory despite there being available RAM.
-Skyrim heavily favors high speed, low latency RAM (the best you can get as of writing this is 6000MHz and CL30 for DDR5).
+Fallout 4 appears to use system memory in very unexpected ways, for example it will frequently dip into the pagefile memory despite there being available RAM.
+Fallout 4 heavily favors high speed, low latency RAM (the best you can get as of writing this is 6000MHz and CL30 for DDR5).

 </Details>